Logo

 Security Settings for Dashboards

-The dashboard needs someone’s security and sharing settings.
-In the Salesforce dashboard, let’s say someone does not have access to all the data, but the dashboard must share the settings of:
+The dashboard requires a user’s security and sharing settings.
+In the Salesforce dashboard, if someone does not have access to all the data, the dashboard must use the security and sharing settings of:

-• View Dashboard as Me: Then, the user who does not have access to all the data can still see the full dashboard.
-Everyone can see the data on the dashboard as per the security and sharing settings of the dashboard creator.
+• View Dashboard as Me: The user, even without access to all the data, can still see the full dashboard.
+Everyone sees the data on the dashboard according to the security and sharing settings of the dashboard creator.

-• View Dashboard as another Person: Another person’s security and sharing settings are applied to view the dashboard.
+• View Dashboard as Another Person: The security and sharing settings of the selected person are applied when viewing the dashboard.

-• View Dashboard as dashboard Viewer: Known as Dynamic dashboard.
-Data will be seen in our security and sharing settings.
+• View Dashboard as Dashboard Viewer: Also known as a dynamic dashboard.
+Data is displayed according to the viewer’s own security and sharing settings.

 Comprehensive Guide to Salesforce Dashboard Creation